|

 Sharing is caring!

-Magnetic Slime Recipe – Great for for fun or Science Project!
+Magnetic Slime Recipe – Great for fun or a Science Project!

-My kids are huge slime making fans, and so when it came time to select a science project for the science fair, it was no surprise that they decided to do Magnetic Slime.
-It is a little more complicated then other slime recipes, and uses some ingredients that do need adult supervision, but the kids LOVED making it and playing with it afterwards!
+My kids are huge slime-making fans, so when it came time to select a science project for the science fair, it was no surprise that they decided to do Magnetic Slime.
+It is a little more complicated than other slime recipes and uses some ingredients that do need adult supervision, but the kids LOVED making it and playing with it afterward!

 If you are looking for other slime recipes, we have lots of really simple ones in this Slime Gift Basket & Recipes article here too.